Lemon Poppy Seed Muffins

 Instructions

-- Wash and dry the lemons.
+• Wash and dry the lemons.
 Zest and juice the lemons.
-Add to the blender with the soymilk, date sugar, and vanilla.
+Add to the blender with the soymilk, date sugar, vanilla, and cashew butter (if using).
 Blend until smooth and creamy.

 Notes